 Marine biology is a learning and research field, and many marine biologists therefore work in coordination with universities and other educational institutions.
 In fact, many marine biologists are also teachers and professors during the winter months, when less work is being done in the field.
 Research projects are at the heart of what most marine biologists do, whether it be actually collecting specimens in the field, compiling research data, finding real life applications for the research data, or classroom teaching.

-This could be anywhere near the coasts.
-Oceanography centres, laboratories, aquariums, and research boats and vessels are some of the possibilities for field workplaces.
+Oceanography centres, laboratories, aquariums, research boats and vessels are some of the possibilities for field workplaces.
 It would not be unusual to find a marine biology graduate working in a tide pool, a swamp, a mangrove forest, a coral reef, or any place on earth that supports marine life.
 Travel to interesting places is one of the possible perks for a career in marine biology.

 Laboratory work could involve working directly with the federal government, or the Environmental Protection Agency (EPA), or on behalf of a university's research program.
-Virtually every body of salt water on the planet is being studied by marine biologists, from the Caribbean Seas to the Arctic Ocean.
+Virtually every body of salt water on the planet is being studied by marine biologists, from the caribbean seas to the arctic ocean.
 Nonprofit organizations are also a major employer for marine biology graduates, since they fund studies and research projects for commercial products.
-Drug companies conduct marine research as well; marine life is often at the cutting edge of research.
+Drug companies conduct marine research as well, as marine life is often at the cutting edge of research.